hubbertj/elasticsearch-informix-tool/README.md

   -h, --help                output usage information

-## How to use the elasticsearch-hoss-tool
+## How to use the elasticsearch-informix-tool

-    $> node elasticsearchHossTool -c searchable
+    $> node elasticsearch-informix-tool -c searchable
     This will pull json from the database, then create a index called searchable Then inject documents from the json file into your new index "searchable".

 ## Notes
-All configuration are located in the config/application.properties file When the applicaiton runs the hoss_data_ingress.jar it creates a output folder with FilterDataList.json and RawDataList.json RawDataList.json is before the merge is applied.
+All configuration are located in the config/application.properties file When the applicaiton runs the _data_ingress.jar it creates a output folder with FilterDataList.json and RawDataList.json RawDataList.json is before the merge is applied.

 If you have a issue with herp size you make need to run node like this
-$> node --max-old-space-size=4096 elasticsearchHossTool --create <indexName>
+$> node --max-old-space-size=4096 elasticsearchTool --create <indexName>